marcusklaas/backbonzo/readme.md

 - [ ] add tests
 - [ ] implement simple logging
 - [ ] add clean up command
+- [x] fix bug where helper thread sends on closed channel
 - [x] when traversing filesystem, order by modification date
 - [x] add timeout parameter
 - [x] use a random initialization vector for each block